ahrjarrett/functional-js-manning/README.md

 - 5.01 -> Wrapper Class that unwraps with `wrappedObj.map(identity)`

 ### todo:
+- flatten repo!
+- write tests for functions individually, as you flatten
 - 4.4 -> fix type in 4.2 Tuple.js so you can create StringPair type (4.4, p.
 92)
 - 4.4 -> add testing
 - 4.4 -> assign each to module.exports